PlasticRanger

 Source: MRFR analysis

-However, the research was done in 2018, which means before the Covid-19 pandemic stuck and hugely changed our lives.
+However, the research was done in 2018, before the Covid-19 pandemic stuck and hugely changed our lives.
 The overall market size will possibly decrease PP and the entire plastics processing industry because of a slowdown in global economic activity.

 The Asia-Pacific region holds the dominant position for PP processing and will continue to lead the table for a long time.